emmahsax/Introduction-to-LightTable/README.md

 A guide to setting up and using the features of LightTable.

-Our cloning url is to the right, or you can just click Clone in Desktop to get a copy of this repository on your personal computer.
-(If you have git installed, go ahead and clone it in the command line).
+Our git cloning url is to the right, or you can just click Clone in Desktop to get a copy of this repository on your personal computer.

-#Set Up of Java
+#Java setup

-Firstly, you should have Java, and the Java Developers Kit, already downloaded on your computer.
-If that isn't installed already, go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and click the JDK option for your operating system.
+Firstly, you should have Java, and the Java Developers Kit, already installed on your computer.
+If it isn't installed already, go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and click the JDK option for your operating system.
 Follow the given directions for completing this download.

-#Set Up of Leiningen
+#Leiningen setup

 You can download Leiningen from http://leiningen.org/.
-Downloading Leiningen can be tricky, so be patient.
+Make sure you have a reliable internet connection since leiningen runs a self-install script.
 Start by downloading the lein script.
 If when trying to download the lein script, the script just opens (instead of downloading), first try right-clicking and saving it as lein to a place such as the desktop.
 If that doesn't work, then try making a new text file and copy-pasting the whole script into the new file on your computer and saving it as lein to a location such as the desktop.
 Then cd into the place you've saved the file, such as desktop.
 Then move it using the terminal by typing

 ```bash
 sudo mv lein /usr/bin/lein